Seven Mortal Sins: Media

-Manga

 Anime

 An anime television series adaptation was announced in August 2016.
 The anime was directed by Kinji Yoshimoto at studio Artland and TNK, with scripts written by Masashi Suzuki.
 Masaru Yokoyama and Hiroaki Tsutsumi produced the series' music.
 The opening theme "My Sweet Maiden" and ending theme "Welcome to our diabolic paradise" were both sung by Mia Regina.
-The anime premiered on April 14, 2017 on AT-X with further broadcasts on Tokyo MX & BS11.
+The anime premiered on April 14, 2017, on AT-X with further broadcasts on Tokyo MX & BS11.
 The series ended on July 29, 2017.
 The series ran for 12 episodes.
 Crunchyroll streamed the series.
 Funimation has licensed the series in North America.
 Universal Pictures originally announced that they would release the series in the UK, but it was later announced that MVM Entertainment will be distributing the series.

 An anime television series adaptation of Hobby Japan's media franchise The Seven Heavenly Virtues that aired from January 26 to March 30, 2018, on AT-X. The series is a spin-off focusing on the titular Heavenly Virtues descending on Earth from the Heavens to search for a suitable candidate to be the new Messiah.
 It is directed by Shinji Ishihira at Bridge.
 The opening theme is "Psychomachia" by Yousei Teikoku.
 The series ran for 10 episodes and has 2 OVAs.
 Sentai Filmworks have licensed the series and streamed it on "select digital outlets".

 Game

 Seven Mortal Sins X-TASY is an official mobile game of the popular anime series Seven Deadly Sins.
-Players can enjoy the plot from the anime, breed their characters and embark on an adventure.
-Japanese server released on June 2nd, 2021.
-An English localised version was released in April 2022.
+Players can enjoy the story continuation after the anime, breed their characters and embark on an adventure.
+Japanese server released on June 2, 2021.
+An English localized version was released in April 2022.